(This article originally appeared on Heart to Heart With Asha.)

 When I had finished singing Little Kathy, I returned to my inner conversations.
 But while I was singing that simple children’s song, a suggestion of a different consciousness was able to enter my mind, with the vibrational flavor of a higher reality.

-Many of you may have met Narayani Anaya, or perhaps you’ve read her short book, My Heart Remembers Swami Kriyananda (book is out of print; link is to audio book; donation requested).
+Many of you may have met Narayani Anaya, or perhaps you’ve read her short book, My Heart Remembers Swami Kriyananda (book is out of print).
 If you haven’t, it’s available in our church boutique, and it’s a treasure.

 Narayani came into Swami’s life about ten years before he passed away.
 She followed him all over the world, and as he grew older and needed more help, she became his personal assistant and caregiver.
 In the final years of his life, she hardly ever left his side, except when she had to return to Spain to get a visa or deal with other matters.
 But otherwise she was with him day and night until he took his last breath.